Duct Cleaning makes your air healthier

 - You see visible dust at your registers

 - There is no insulation on ducts that are visible in the house

-- Insulating ducts that are visible but not inside the main part of your house.
-This is called unconditioned space for example an attic or crawlspace.
+- Insulating ducts that are visible but not inside the main part of your house (unconditioned space such as an attic or crawlspace)

-- Testing combustion appliances (i.e. gas/oil furnace, water heater) to make sure they are venting properly after ducts are sealed.
+- Testing of combustion appliances (gas/oil furnace, water heater) to make sure they are venting properly after ducts are sealed.

 How does duct vacuuming affect indoor air quality?

-According to NADCA, a typical single family home has up to 40 pounds of dust, plus dander, molds and chemicals, created annually through everyday living.
-Your heating system is the lungs of your home.
-The system taken air in and breathes air out continuously.
-The contaminants are pulled into the heating system and then re-circulated back through the house 5 to 7 times per day.
-While many particulates are excluded by the furnace filter, over longer periods of time, this re-circulation causes a build-up of contaminants in the duct work.
-This can have two impacts, aggravating asthma or allergies and potentially making your furnace work harder than it should, shortening its lifespan.
+According to NADCA, a typical single family home accumulates up to 40 pounds of dust, dander, mold, and chemicals annually through everyday living.
+Think of your heating system as a pair of lungs, breathing air in and out continuously.
+The contaminants are pulled into the heating system and recirculated back through the house 5 to 7 times per day.
+While many particles are excluded by the furnace filter, over longer periods of time, this re-circulation causes a build-up of contaminants in the duct work.
+This can aggravate asthma or allergies and potentially shorten your furnace’s lifespan.